Theoretical Foundations of Conformal Prediction: Bibliographic notes

 In the case of a nonatomic feature $X$, Theorem~\ref{thm:regression_nonatomic}, which shows that any distribution-free confidence interval for $\mu_P$ must necessarily also be a valid prediction interval, appears in various forms in \citet{nouretdinov2001pattern,vovk2005algorithmic,barber2020distributionfree}.
-Theorem~\ref{thm:regression_nonatomic_median}, which gives an analogous result for any distribution-free confidence interval for the conditional median, was established by~\citet{medarametla2021distribution}.
-Theorem~\ref{thm:regression_nonatomic_width}, which proves a lower bound on the width any distribution-free confidence interval for $\mu_P$, is based on results from \citet{barber2020distributionfree,lee2021distribution}; the latter work also refines this bound to handle the case where $X$ is not nonatomic, but has large support.
+Theorem~\ref{thm:regression_nonatomic_median}, which gives an analogous result for any distribution-free confidence interval for the conditional median, is established by~\citet{medarametla2021distribution}; the same work also shows a converse, that a distribution-free prediction interval at level $1-\alpha$ must also offer distribution-free coverage, at level $1-2\alpha$, for the conditional median.Theorem~\ref{thm:regression_nonatomic_width}, which proves a lower bound on the width any distribution-free confidence interval for $\mu_P$, is based on results from \citet{barber2020distributionfree,lee2021distribution}; the latter work also refines this bound to handle the case where $X$ is not nonatomic, but has large support, building on assumption-free tools for testing hypotheses about discrete distributions \citep{chan2014optimal}.
+On the other hand, the hardness result presented in Theorem~\ref{thm:regression_nonatomic_eps}, formulated in terms of producing an estimate $\hat\epsilon$ of the error of the fitted regression model, is more closely related to hardness results for calibration; see the bibliographic notes in Chapter~\ref{chapter:calibration} for references.

-In Section~\ref{sec:regression_relax}, where we discuss relaxations of the problem for the nonatomic case, the procedure for distribution-free inference on the local mean (via rejection sampling) is based on the work of \citet{jang2023tight}, who provide an analogous procedure but for inference on the conditional quantile, rather than conditional mean, of $Y\mid X$.
-For background on rejection sampling (also called accept--reject sampling, or, acceptance--rejection sampling), see \citet{owen2013monte}.
-For references on calibration and related questions, see the bibliographic notes in Chapter~\ref{chapter:calibration}.
-The confidence intervals constructed in Theorems~\ref{thm:DF_regression_binned} and~\ref{thm:DF_regression_blurred} are based on Hoeffding's inequality, and can therefore be quite loose in settings where the (conditional) variance of $Y\mid X$ is low, and tighter bounds can be obtained by using more refined concentration inequalities.
-In particular, empirical Bernstein inequalities provide sharper bounds without assuming knowledge of the variance---see \citet{audibert2009exploration,maurer2009empirical,waudby2024estimating}.
+In Section~\ref{sec:regression_relax}, where we discuss relaxations of the problem for the nonatomic case, the procedure for distribution-free inference on the blurred mean (Theorem~\ref{thm:DF_regression_blurred}) is based on the work of \citet{jang2023tight}, which provides an analogous procedure but for inference on the conditional quantile, rather than conditional mean, of $Y\mid X$.
+For background on rejection sampling (also called accept--reject sampling, or acceptance--rejection sampling), see \citet{owen2013monte}.